Aquafina-water-bottle/jp-mining-note/docs/docs/fieldref.md

 # Testing Pitch Accent
 This note type provides many options to target exactly what parts of pitch accent you want to test yourself on.
-By default, pitch accent is not tested.
+By default, no special indicator is shown on whether pitch accent is tested or not.

 To test for pitch accent, fill the `PAShowInfo` field.
 You should see a circle to the left of the word or sentence.